pastorhudson/pco_list_to_csv/README.md

-# pco_mac_numbers_metrics
+# pco_list_to_csv
-This is a script to update a Mac Numbers Document created by Adam Boylan
+This is a script to dump selected lists, and other check in's data to a csv

 # Configure
 All configuration is handled in the config.env file.